zwim/calculator.koplugin/README.md

 A calculator plugin for KOReader.

 ## Installation
-Copy the whole folder (incl. formulaparser subfolder) to `koreader/calculator.koplugin`.
-You can delete all `.git*` files and folders.
+Download the desired `koreader.plugin-x.x.x.zip` and unpack it to `koreader/calculator.koplugin`.

 If you want predefined physical constants, then move `init.calc` to `koreader/`, otherwise you can delete `init.calc`.